HARISHKUMARNETTEM/resume_and_coverletter_generator/README.md

-# 📄 AI Resume & Cover Letter Generator using Gemini API
+# 📄 Smart Resume & Cover Letter Generator (Powered by Gemini AI)

-This project is a web-based application that helps users generate personalized resumes and cover letters using Google's Gemini 1.5 Flash model.
-Built with Flask for the backend and styled using HTML and CSS, the app takes user input and produces professional content automatically, tailored to their chosen job role.
+This web application allows users to generate professional-quality resumes and cover letters using just a few personal and academic details.
+The app is powered by Google’s Gemini 1.5 Flash model and designed with Flask, HTML, and CSS.

 ---

-## 🚀 Project Highlights

-- Uses **Generative AI** to create resumes and cover letters instantly
-- Developed with **Flask (Python)** for backend logic
-- Responsive **HTML/CSS frontend** for easy input
+## 🌟 What It Does

-- User form includes: Name, Contact, Education, Experience, Skills, Certifications, Achievements, Job Role, Company
+- 💬 Accepts user inputs like Name, Education, Skills, Certifications, Achievements, and more
-- Environment variables are handled securely with a `.env` file
-- Output is clean, readable, and copyable from the browser
+- 🤖 Utilizes the Gemini API to dynamically generate full resume and cover letter text
+- 🖥️ Clean and modern user interface
+- 🔒 Keeps your API key secure using environment variables
+- 📤 Displays formatted AI-generated content instantly — no hardcoded templates

 ---

-## 🛠️ Tech Stack
+## 🧰 Technologies Used

-- **Backend:** Python + Flask
+- **Backend**: Flask (Python)
-- **Frontend:** HTML5, CSS3
+- **Frontend**: HTML5, CSS3
-- **AI Integration:** Google Gemini 1.5 Flash (`google-generativeai`)
+- **AI Engine**: Gemini 1.5 Flash (`google-generativeai`)
-- **Config:** `python-dotenv` for environment variable management
+- **Config Management**: `python-dotenv` for securing credentials

 ---